scorpiocavalier/m4-1-react--intro-and-props/README.md

 }
 ```

 This data is defined in `src/data.js`.
-It's some fake data we can use to populate our app, a reimagined conversation from hit 90s sitcom, Seinfeld.
+It's some fake data we can use to populate our app, a reimagined conversation from the 90s sitcom, [Seinfeld](https://www.imdb.com/title/tt0098904/).

 Our `App` component, in `src/components/App.js`, renders the following: